uminskib/Forecasting-exchange-rates-and-cryptocurrency-prices/README.md

 * tensorflow 2.6.0

-Rest of required packages in requirements.txt file
+Rest of required packages in requirements.txt file.

 ## Setup
 To run the project: